WLFF: History

 In 1999, Mike Lawrence took over as operations manager for Cumulus' Myrtle Beach stations and became afternoon DJ on WSYN.
 Cumulus market manager David Lewis said that among the changes planned was getting rid of the reverb effect and updating the playlist.
 Also, midday DJ Gary "Deacon" Dawson and morning host Kemosabe Joe traded shifts.
 Dawson was in his fifth year at WSYN, starting with the night shift and later moving to afternoons.
 Although WSYN considered moving away from 1950s' music, the station began "spotlighting" them.

 Frank Barnhill served as the News and Sports Director for the station during two different tenures, for many years dating back to the 1990s.
 His position was eliminated by Market Manager Layne Ryan in May 2007.

 On April 2, 2008, Al Connors and Krieger, the only DJs still working for the station, said they were told "restructuring" was planned and they too would lose their jobs.

 On April 7, 2008, WYAK moved to 106.5, keeping the country format, and changing its name to 106.5 The Wolf.
 Sunny 106.5 moved to 103.1 FM.
 Less than two weeks after WYAK's re-incarnation as WLFF, Cumulus changed WLFF to 106.5 The Coyote.
 A likely reason was the proximity of 96.9 The Wolf in Charleston, S.C.; both country stations overlap in Georgetown County.

 On September 6, 2013, WLFF kept the country format, but underwent a name change to Nash FM 106.5.
 On February 10, 2014, program director Night Train moved to afternoons, with his morning show replaced by America's Morning Show.
 Nash Nights Live airs during the evening hours, Kickin' It with Kix during the overnight hours, and American Country Countdown is heard on weekends.

+On February 26, 2024, WLFF changed its format from country to classic country, branded as "106.5 Nash Icon".